There’s nothing better than sitting in front of a crackling fire on a brisk fall evening or cold winter day.

 If you go with a wood burning fireplace you’ll need a chimney with a spark arrester; the chimney will need to be at least two feet higher than any other structure that is within ten feet of the chimney, including your house.
 If you decide on a gas-fired fireplace, you only need exhaust vents, as gas fireplaces do not produce smoke or ashes.

-Request a Free Estimate from Stratton Exteriors
+Request an Estimate from Stratton Exteriors

 Want to explore the possibilities at your own home?
 Contact us or give us a call at (615) 235-3809.
 We’d be honored to work with you on your custom outdoor fireplace or other home improvement project.